M7OCM/mono890/README.md

 <img width="1702" height="2508" alt="1000182942" src="https://github.com/user-attachments/assets/fa95b192-c6ca-4eaa-8432-96581b4a1e8d" />

-The mono series is specifically designed to reduce RF interference caused by the colour screen refreshing.
+The mono/evo series is specifically designed to reduce RF interference caused by the colour screen refreshing.
 It is also highly visible under direct sunlight (when using the light theme).

+Evolution V (5)

+June 18 2026

+TBA firmware to be released soon

+Updates include low power mod based on the work of developer Omegatee, PMR446 fixed at low power regardless of setting, output measured between 0.3W-0.5W, other bands reasonably reduced when low power is selected (mileage varies on band, not perfect but an improvement).

+A new look calibrated S-meter, 9 white pips S1-S9 and 4 red pips denote S9+10, S9+20, S9+30 and S9+40>

+Spectrum has a colour option included and key Exit is used for cycling.
+Menu key is the exit out of spectrum and the current spectrum frequency is copied to VFO.

+The scanner function has been modified to take into account CTCSS/DCS tone detection which failed miserably with fast scanning.
+This version scans as fast as before, but if a programmed channel has a Tone Sql tone on RX and TX the radio slows the scan down to the sweet spot for detection 220-250ms.
+Works like stock but with added versatility for users that just scan non tone freqs and require the fastest possible scan rate.

+Just for the record there is no Evolution II-IIII, thoses versions were for testing new features and were not released.
+Version V is the culmination of these versions.
+Limited colours have been used but no significant SPI bus noise from the screen has been noted.

-16 May 2026 Evolution mono890
+16 May 2026 Evolution I

-m7ocm_evolution_i_pcb2.0_uk.bin

-m7ocm_evolution_i_pcb2.1_uk.bin

 Spectrum now has a blacklist function for nuisance frequencies, max 50 frequencies can be blacklisted during spectrum search.